 - 2 ounces Wild Turkey Rye (81 proof)

 In a rocks glass, dissolve ½ teaspoon of sugar in 1 teaspoon of water.
 Add 3 dashes of orange bitters and several ice cubes (be generous – it’s a summer drink).
 Pour 2 ounces of Wild Turkey Rye and garnish with a thick orange slice and a single maraschino cherry.
-And that’s about it.

-Now some might say, why not use 101 Rye instead?
+Some might say, why not use 101 Rye instead?
 Well, you could – but – that’s not the purpose of this cocktail.
 I prefer an Orange Old Fashioned as a refreshing warm-weather cocktail, not a contemplative slow-sipper.
 It’s the kind of drink I can enjoy more than once with minimal impairment.
 If I were using a higher-proof rye, that may not be the case.

 All said and done, I think that’s really what Eddie had in mind for the 81-proof Wild Turkey Rye – a whiskey that could serve as a bartender’s everyday workhorse.
 And that it does.
 Cheers!